mihir1493/Deep-Learning/Classifying Casting Defects Using Deep Learning/README.md

 # Analyzing Casting Defects using Image Classification Techniques

 ## Description
-Using deep learning based image classification techniques to identify Manufacturing defects during Casting.
+Using deep learning based image classification techniques to identify Manufacturing defects during Casting. <br>
 Casting is a manufacturing process in which a liquid material is usually poured into a mold, which contains a hollow cavity of the desired shape, and then allowed to solidify.

+**Aim**: Classifying Defective Castings using Deep Learning based Image Classifier

 ## Types of Defects
 * Blow hole